Dark Survivor Awakened

-Not all hope was lost, however.
-The rock was soft sandstone that crumbled under her fingers.
+Except, as she gripped the opening, the soft sandstone crumbled under her fingers.
+Not all hope was lost.
 If she could enlarge the hole to half a cubit or so, it should be enough.
 She could squeeze through it then.

 No matter, as long as the pain was gone, she could continue.

-A metal conduit of some sort was the source of the bubbling water.
-It wasn't natural.
-Someone had built it.
-Smooth and round, it hung loosely from where it was attached to the wall with clamps, one of which had broken off, severing its connection to the rest of the conduit.
-It was spouting what seemed like a never-ending supply of surprisingly fresh water.
-It seemed to be part of some sort of underground water delivery system, which was odd since the cavern she had awoken in was natural and not a manmade dwelling.
+It was spouting what seemed like a never-ending supply of surprisingly clean water.
+The conduit seemed to be part of some sort of an underground water delivery system, which was odd since the cavern she had awoken in was natural and not part of a constructed dwelling.

-Pushing her curiosity aside, she put her mouth to the water and drank her fill, then sat with her back propped against the wall and rested.
+Pushing her curiosity aside, she put her mouth to the water and drank her fill, then found an elevated dry spot and sat with her back propped against the wall.

 She also needed clothing to cover her nakedness.
 Not that there was much to see.
 The way she looked now, humans would run away screaming in horror, thinking her a walking dead—an animated corpse.

 Humans.
-She wasn’t one of them.
+Somehow she knew that she was not one of them.
 She was different.

-No matter, it would come to her in time.
+No matter, in time it would come to her.